-There are different ways to use tout in French - as a pronoun or an adjective - to express slightly different things:
+There are different ways to use tout in French - as a pronoun, an adjective or an adverb - to express slightly different things:

 Tout = everything

 Used on its own, the pronoun tout means everything.
 Note that it never changes.

 Tout/tous/toute/toutes + [article] + [chose(s)]= All + [article] + [things] / [article] whole [thing(s)]

 J'ai mangé tout le gâteau.I ate all the cake. / I ate the whole cake.